The Allen Lane Foundation

 Success Rates

-While specific success rates are not publicly disclosed, the Foundation received 535 applications in 2023/24 and made 146 grants, suggesting an approximate 27% success rate.
+While specific success rates are not publicly disclosed in their guidance materials, in the most recent reporting year the Foundation received 535 applications and made 146 grants, suggesting an approximate 27% success rate.
 However, this figure should be treated cautiously as it may include applications deemed ineligible at the initial stage.

 Reapplication Policy